kubedb/docs/docs/guides/mssqlserver/autoscaler/storage/cluster.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Storage Autoscaling of a MSSQLServer Cluster
+# Storage Autoscaling of a MSSQLServer Availability Group Cluster

-This guide will show you how to use `KubeDB` to autoscale the storage of a MSSQLServer Replicaset database.
+This guide will show you how to use `KubeDB` to autoscale the storage of a MSSQLServer Availability Group Cluster.

 ## Before You Begin

-- At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
+- You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install `KubeDB` Community, Enterprise and Autoscaler operator in your cluster following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+Make sure install with helm command including `--set global.featureGates.MSSQLServer=true` to ensure MSSQLServer CRD installation.

+- To configure TLS/SSL in `MSSQLServer`, `KubeDB` uses `cert-manager` to issue certificates.
+So first you have to make sure that the cluster has `cert-manager` installed.
+To install `cert-manager` in your cluster following steps [here](https://cert-manager.io/docs/installation/kubernetes/).

 - Install `Metrics Server` from [here](https://github.com/kubernetes-sigs/metrics-server#installation)